maksymsur/spltr/README.md

            DataLoaders with Batch Size 1 and Shufle False are created

 Setting up a very simple neural network.
 Pls note that the network architecture is comprised only to demonstrate how `Spltr` may be adopted.
-That's not an optimal way to solve Iris classification problem.
+That's not an optimal way to solve an Iris classification problem.

 ```python